nanochess/240pTestSuite_colecovision/Suite_manual.md

 ### Notes for MSX:

-Not yet tested in real hardware.
+Tested in real hardware.
+MSX 2 has some better graphics.

 Left-side button is space or button 1.
 Right-side button is M or button 2.